NEONScience/NEON-Data-Skills/tutorials/R/soils/megapit-data/megapit-profiles/megapit-profiles.md

     library(dplyr)
     library(Ternary)

-Megapit chemical and physical properties:
+Megapit physical and chemial properties:

-* <a href="https://data.neonscience.org/data-products/DP1.00096.001">Soil physical properties (Megapit) DP1.00096.001</a>
+* <a href="https://data.neonscience.org/data-products/DP1.00096.001">Soil physical and chemical properties, Megapit DP1.00096.001</a>
-* <a href="https://data.neonscience.org/data-products/DP1.00097.001">>Soil chemical properties (Megapit) DP1.00097.001</a>

 In this exercise, we want all available data, so we won't subset by site or date range.

     MP <- loadByProduct(dpID = "DP1.00096.001", check.size = F)
-    MC <- loadByProduct(dpID = "DP1.00097.001", check.size = F)

-    ## Error in zipsByProduct(dpID = dpID, site = site, startdate = startdate, : There are no data at the selected site(s).

     # Unlist to environment - see download/explore tutorial for description
     list2env(MP, .GlobalEnv)
-    list2env(MC, .GlobalEnv)

-    ## Error in list2env(MC, .GlobalEnv): object 'MC' not found

-## Merge Tables and Data Products
+## Merge Tables

-Quite a bit of data is duplicated between the two data products, since the pit-level and horizon-level data are relevant to both the chemical and physical data.
-There is a `_perhorizon` table in both data products, containing data about the soil horizon identification and depths.

-We'll join the horizon data to the biogeochemistry data in order to see depth profile of biogeochemical characteristics.
+We'll join the horizon data to the physical and chemical characteristics data in order to see a depth profile of biogeochemical characteristics.
 The variables needed to join correctly are horizon (either name or ID) and either pitID or siteID, but we'll include several other columns that appear in both tables, to avoid creaing duplicate columns.

+    # duplicate the 'horizon' information into a new table
     S <- mgp_perhorizon

-    # Join chemical and physical data from biogeo tables
+    # duplicate the biogeochemical information into a new table
-    B <- full_join(mgp_perbiogeosample,
+    B <- mgp_perbiogeosample
-                   mgc_perbiogeosample,
-                   by=c('horizonID','biogeoID',
-                        'siteID','domainID',
-                        'setDate','collectDate',
-                        'horizonName','pitID',
-                        'biogeoSampleType'))

-    ## Error in is.data.frame(y): object 'mgc_perbiogeosample' not found

     # Select only 'Regular' samples (not audit)
     B <- B[B$biogeoSampleType=="Regular" &
              !is.na(B$biogeoSampleType),]

-    ## Error in eval(expr, envir, enclos): object 'B' not found

     # Join biogeochem data to horizon data
     S <- left_join(S, B, by=c('horizonID', 'siteID',
                               'pitID','setDate',
                               'collectDate',
                               'domainID',
                               'horizonName'))

-    ## Error in is.data.frame(y): object 'B' not found

     S <- arrange(S, siteID, horizonTopDepth)

 There are two more things that we will want to do before converting this dataframe into a `SoilProfileCollection` object.
 First, we will make a new `siteLabel` column to use when plotting seeral pedons at once.